Term Insurance Coverage For Specific Period

 Your current age is vital in determining the suitable term period.
 Younger individuals may opt for longer-term policies as they have more working years ahead.
 On the other hand, older individuals might prefer a shorter term, aligning the policy with their remaining active years and decreasing financial responsibilities.

-• Financial goals
+Financial goals

-• Family circumstances
+Family circumstances

-Every family is unique, and their financial needs vary.
-When deciding on the term period, you must evaluate your family's financial circumstances and future needs.
-For example, if you have young children, you should probably opt for a long term insurance to ensure their financial security until they become independent.
-Alternatively, if your spouse is working and has a stable income, you may choose a short term insurance policy, knowing that your family can be financially self-sufficient without your income.
+For example, if you have young children, you should opt for long-term insurance to ensure their financial security until they become independent.
+Alternatively, suppose your spouse is working and has a stable income.
+In that case, you may choose a short-term insurance policy, knowing that your family can be financially self-sufficient without your income.

-• Life stage
+Life stage

 Your current life stage can also influence the choice of the term period.
-For example, if you are a young professional starting your career, you might have fewer financial responsibilities, and a longer term may be suitable.
+For example, if you are a young professional starting your career, you might have fewer financial responsibilities, and a longer-term may be suitable.
 With changing life stages, your financial obligations are bound to increase.
 You might get married and start a family.
 With an increasing number of dependents, your expenses will increase.

 Calculating the Term Insurance coverage amount